-There are five matters scheduled for a vote:
+There are six matters scheduled for a vote:

-- 1. Election of eight directors; - 2.
+- 1. Election of directors; - 2.
 Approval, on a non-binding advisory basis, of our named executive officers' compensation, as disclosed in this proxy statement in accordance with SEC rules; - 3.
-Ratification of the selection by the Audit Committee of the Board of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; - 4.
-Approval of an amendment to the Assembly Biosciences, Inc. 2018 Stock Incentive Plan (the 2018 Plan) to increase the number of shares reserved for issuance thereunder by 2,000,000 shares; and - 5.
-Approval of an amended and restated 2018 Employee Stock Purchase Plan (the 2018 ESPP) to increase the number of shares reserved for issuance thereunder by 900,000 shares and increase the maximum number of shares purchasable under the plan to 2,500 per offering period.
+Vote, on a non-binding advisory basis on the frequency of future advisory votes to approve our named executive officers' compensation; - 4.
+Ratification of the selection by the Audit Committee of the Board of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; - 5.
+Amend and restate the Assembly Biosciences, Inc. 2018 Stock Incentive Plan (the 2018 Plan) to increase the number of shares reserved for issuance thereunder by 220,000 shares; - 6.
+Amend and restate the Assembly Biosciences, Inc. Amended and Restated 2018 Employee Stock Purchase Plan (the Amended and Restated ESPP) to increase the number of shares reserved for issuance thereunder 164,500 shares and remove the limit on the number of shares purchasable under the plan per offering period;